Updated: May 24, 2021

 The letter means exactly what it says, USCIS needs a little more information to process your application.
 RFEs are serious and must be responded to in order to keep your application on track.
 But don’t worry, your case is not denied and preparing a response can be easy.
 Keep reading to learn what to do if you receive an RFE.

 What happens if I get a Request for Evidence?

-When you are getting ready to send in the requested information indicated in the RFE, take care to re-read, then re-re-read, then re-re-re-read the RFE to make sure that you are not missing ANYTHING and following the directions exactly.
-You most likely will only get one chance to respond.
-I will repeat that, you most likely will only get one chance to respond.
+When you are getting ready to send in the requested information indicated in the RFE, make sure to review the letter carefully.
+You must respond to all information requested at one time.
+If you do not respond to every request, USCIS will not allow to send more evidence later.
+You only get one response.
 Make sure that you attach a cover letter explaining what you are sending in, why you are sending it in and any other information that might be helpful.

-The actual letter received MUST be mailed back to the USCIS.
-DO NOT send in a copy of the RFE.
-The RFE also should be attached to the very top of the packet you send in.
+The RFE should include instructions for where to send the response.
+In some cases the original RFE letter should be included in your response, while in other cases USCIS only requests a copy of the RFE letter.
+Whether you are required to send the original or the copy, attach it to the very top of your response.
 Make sure that it is the first page and the first thing that the USCIS officer will see when they open your application.

-The RFE will also include an address for you to send the response packet to.
-This address is also found in the first paragraph of the RFE letter and usually in BOLD.
+The RFE should include an address for you to send the response packet to.
 Make sure that you send the RFE response to this address.
 It will be different than the original USCIS address that you sent your application to.

 Let us know

 Immigration issues can be tricky.
 If you have any questions about your specific Request for Evidence or your immigration case, there are very experienced professionals that can help.

 Let us know about your RFE and we’ll help you respond.